agn1kobi/agn1kobi/README.md

 ## Olá, I'm Roso/Ramanuj/agn1kobi ☘️ 👯‍♀️

-I work with Node.Js, Typescript, Vue.Js, Java, C, C#, Python, and I like to play around with Go.
+I work with Node.Js, Typescript, Vue.Js, Java, C, Python, and I like to play around with Go.
 I'm currently on the hunt for a job, something to do with Java or C# or Node.Js, something in the Netherlands.

 I love animals, and I want world peace :)